American Indian and Alaska Native Head Start Family and Child Experiences Survey (AIAN FACES 2019) (AIAN FACES)

 Social-emotional development-cognitive/social behaviors

-Indicators of social-emotional development will be assessed using assessor report children's cognitive/social behaviors during the assessment time, using the Leiter International Performance Scale-Third Edition Examiner Rating Scale.
+Indicators of social-emotional development were assessed using assessor report children's cognitive/social behaviors during the assessment time, using the Leiter International Performance Scale-Third Edition Examiner Rating Scale.
 The Leiter comprises eight subscales that examine children's approach to the assessments, their engagement with the materials, and their ability to attend to and regulate their physical and emotional responses during the assessment tasks.
 Please see Roid et al. 2013 for more information on the scores and technical properties.

 Social-emotional development - Approaches to learning

-Indicators of social-emotional development will be assessed using teacher report of approaches to learning using the Early Childhood Longitudinal Study - Kindergarten Class of 1998 (ECLS-K).
+Indicators of social-emotional development were assessed using teacher report of approaches to learning using the Early Childhood Longitudinal Study - Kindergarten Class of 1998 (ECLS-K).
 The items assess a child's motivation, attention, organization, persistence, and independence in learning.
 Please see U.S. Department of Education 2002 for more information on the scores and technical properties.

 Classroom quality-teacher child interactions

-Time Frame: One-day observation in March-May 2020
+Time Frame: One-day observation in March 2020

-Indicators of classroom quality will be assessed using the the PreK Classroom Assessment Scoring System.
+Indicators of classroom quality were assessed using the the PreK Classroom Assessment Scoring System.
 The Pre-K CLASS assesses the qualities of interactions between teachers and students in classrooms and measures aspects of interactions related to children's early academic achievement and social competencies.
 Please see Pianta et al. 2008 for more information on the scores and technical properties.

-One-day observation in March-May 2020
+One-day observation in March 2020

 Classroom quality-global classroom environment

-Time Frame: One-day observation in March-May 2020
+Time Frame: One-day observation in March 2020

-Indicators of classroom quality will be assessed using a shortened form of the Early Childhood Environment Rating Scale-Revised (ECERS-R), a global rating of classroom quality based on structural features of the classroom (Harms et al. 2005).
+Indicators of classroom quality were assessed using a shortened form of the Early Childhood Environment Rating Scale-Revised (ECERS-R), a global rating of classroom quality based on structural features of the classroom (Harms et al. 2005).
 The items in the short form represent the strongest 21 items identified by researchers in a large-scale study (Clifford et al. 2005).
 Please see Harms et al. 2005 and Clifford et al. 2005 for more information on the scores and measure technical properties.

-One-day observation in March-May 2020
+One-day observation in March 2020

 Classroom quality-Native cultural and language classroom observation

-Time Frame: One-day observation in March-May 2020
+Time Frame: One-day observation in March 2020

-One-day observation in March-May 2020
+One-day observation in March 2020

 Collaborators and Investigators